 Lion’s Head Mountain (also known as Shitoushan or 獅頭山) is one of the most underrated attractions in Taiwan.
 Whether you enjoy hiking, are interested in Taiwan’s Buddhist and folk religious culture, want to spend a night in a temple, or simply want to get off the beaten track in Taiwan, Lion’s Head Mountain should be high on your list.

 Lion’s Head Mountain features numerous temples and shrines, many of which are built into caves or cliff walls, and are connected by a network of hiking trails.
-It’s one of the more adventurous day trips you could do from Taipei, but I really recommend staying overnight on the mountain as we have done several times!
+It’s one of the more adventurous day trips you could do from Taipei, but I really recommend sleeping in the temple on the mountain, as we have done several times!